igorkamyshev/farfetched/apps/website/docs/tutorial/contracts.md

 import { type Contract } from '@farfetched/core';

 const numberContract: Contract<
-  unknown, // it take some unknown data number // and returns number if it is valid
+  unknown, // it takes some unknown data number // and returns number if it is valid
 > = {
   // it is valid if data is a number